-Graduate courses completed with a grade of C or higher will be considered for transfer credit.
-To transfer courses, the prospective student must provide an extensive course description or syllabus to the Registrar's Office.
-A nonrefundable fee of \$25 may be assessed to a prospective student to evaluate the transcript.
-If the prospective student applies to Central, the \$25 fee will be credited toward their application fee.
+Graduate courses completed with a grade of C or higher can be considered for transfer credit.
+To transfer courses, the prospective or current student must provide an extensive course description or syllabus to the Registrar's Office.
+A nonrefundable fee of \$25 will be assessed to a prospective or current student to evaluate their transfer credit evaluation request.
 Approved transfer credits will be placed on a student's transcript after 9 credit hours of satisfactory work have been completed at Central Seminary.